Children’s mental health: What every parent should know

 When it comes to children’s mental health, there’s no shortage of advice – but often, what parents need most is clarity, reassurance, and a chance to hear from real experts.

 In this honest, one-hour panel event, you’ll hear from two experienced counsellors from Relate – Tamara Hoyton and Veronica MacKenna – who specialise in supporting children, young people and families.
-Together, they’ll explore common concerns around anxiety, stress and emotional wellbeing in children, and offer practical ideas to help you feel more confident as a parent or carer.
+Together, they explore common concerns around anxiety, stress and emotional wellbeing in children, and offer practical ideas to help you feel more confident as a parent or carer.

 Whether your teenager is spending hours alone in their room or you’re just looking for ways to better understand and support your child, this session will help.
-You’ll also have the chance to ask questions and hear what’s worked for other families.